-How HIV/AIDS Symptoms in Women Can Affect a Pregnancy
+How HIV/AIDS Symptoms In Women Can Affect Pregnancy

 Human Immunodeficiency Virus (HIV) can affect anyone, but certain HIV symptoms in women can be even more dangerous.
 An HIV infection can spread to your baby as well.

 Today, we’re going to examine the specific effects that HIV has on women.
 This particular sexually transmitted infection may tend to favor men, but women can easily be infected as well.
 According to the Centers for Disease Control and Prevention (CDC), over one million Americans are living with HIV.
 In 2016, women made up roughly 19% of all HIV diagnoses within the United States.

 What Are the Main HIV Symptoms in Women?

 Before we discuss how HIV symptoms in women can affect pregnancy, let’s look at the big picture.
 According to the CDC, 87% of HIV diagnoses in women were attributed to heterosexual sex.
 The other 13% of infections were due to intravenous drug use.

 - Acute illness: For 80% of infected people, the first symptoms usually occur within two-to-four weeks.
 Those symptoms can often resemble a case of the flu.
 This may include a fever, a sore throat, severe headaches, fatigue and nausea.
 It is also very possible that someone in this stage will not display any visible symptoms at all.

 - Asymptomatic period: As the name suggests, this is a period during which the infection does not show any detectable symptoms.This stage can last ten years or more.
 Of course, this does not mean that the virus is dormant.
 In fact, it is replicating inside your body at this point.
 It’s still causing damage to your immune system as it “charges up” for a final assault.